navikt/crm-platform-integration/README.md

 This package contains the `KafkaMessage__c` sObject and related Apex logic in order to receive JSON payloads representing changes from the Kafka CDC pipeline.
-A trigger on the `KafkaMessage__c` sObject will create enqueue asynchronous processing request through the asynchronous processing framework that is part of the crm-platform-base package.
+A trigger on the `KafkaMessage__c` sObject will enqueue asynchronous processing requests through the asynchronous processing framework that is part of the **crm-platform-base** package.

 ## Custom Metadata Bindings